Coffee Bean Inspection

 Coffee beans within a single varietal can differ significantly in appearance, while the overall differences between varietals can depend on many different parameters, including size, shape, surface texture, and color.
 Conventional machine vision has trouble accepting the variation within a bean type while making clear decisions between types and therefore cannot accurately solve visual coffee bean inspection applications.

-Cognex Deep Learning is ideal for coffee bean sorting because it can easily and quickly discern between different colors, sizes, and textures of beans.
+Cognex AI-based technology is ideal for coffee bean sorting because it can easily and quickly discern between different colors, sizes, and textures of beans.
 It trains on sets of images of each bean type that will be arriving at inventory.
 The classification tool distinguishes between types while accepting natural variation within each type, even when different types are visually similar.
 The defect detection tool notes any physical impurities before a batch of beans goes into the blend.